-The Group identifies operating segments and prepares segment information based on the regular internal financial information reported to the executive directors for their decisions about resources allocation to the Group's business components and for their review the performance of those components.
-The business components in the internal financial information reported to the executive directors are determined following the Group's major operations.
+The Group identifies operating segments and prepares segment information based on the regular internal financial information reported to the executive directors of the Company for their decisions about resources allocation to the Group's business components and for their review the performance of those components.
+The business components in the internal financial information reported to the executive directors of the Company are determined following the Group's major operations.